Hutton, Cumbria

 Hutton is a small civil parish about 6 mi west of Penrith in the English county of Cumbria.
 The parish contains the small mansion and former pele tower of Hutton John, the seat of the Hudleston family.

 At the UK census 2011 the parish had a population of 438.

 The parish of Hutton was created in 1934 from the merger of Hutton John and Hutton Soil parishes, both of which were formerly part of the original ecclesiastical and civil parish of Greystoke.
-The parish also includes the larger village of Penruddock and the hamlets of Troutbeck and Beckces.
+The parish includes the village of Penruddock and the hamlets of Troutbeck, Beckces and Motherby.
 Whitbarrow holiday village is also within the parish.
 Administratively, Hutton forms part of Westmorland and Furness unitary authority.
 It has a parish council, the lowest tier of local government.